Ant0nSk0/pp1-lovecraft/README.md

 ## Testing
 *All tests had a positive outcome unless stated otherwise*
+- Audioplayer and all the links, including the sign-up form, was tested in all the following browsers/devices and worked as intended.

     - Tested in Chrome with responsive device mode.
     - Tested in Firefox.
     - Tested in Edge.
     - Tested on my phone (Samsung A224G) with Chrome and Samsung Internet.
-- All links were tested in all browsers mentioned above.
-All worked as intended.
+- Tested different sizes to make sure the website was responsive and all breakpoints worked as intended as well as being presented correctly.
+For instance, the 'Works' page lets users with wider screens be presented with both the 'Works of Horror' section and the 'Cthulhu Mythos' section positioned next to each other, while users with narrower screens and tablets get presented with the 'Works of Horror' section first, 'Cthulhu Mythos' second.
+Mobile users recieve a similar experience with a smoother layout without borders.

-- Tested in Google Lighthouse:
+## Audit in Google Lighthouse:
 ### Home
 ![Lighthouse Report Index](assets/images/readme-images/deployed-lovecraft-index.PNG)
 ### Works